 I want to volunteer for the loon count, but…

 …I might get hungry

 Volunteers are responsible for packing their own lunch, but we know counting loons is hungry work.
 That’s why we’re serving up a complimentary bbq dinner for all our helpers.
 Dinner will be served at 6:00 p.m.

 The more counters we have, the more accurate our count will be.
 That’s why we’re inviting volunteers from across Ontario.

-Camp at Killarney’s George Lake campground.
+For those driving a long distance, a complimentary campsite can be provided in the George Lake Campground for volunteers (space permitting).
 If it’s already full (possible for the summer count), there are camping accommodations in the town of Killarney at Rocher Rouge Campground.

 Don’t forget to sign up!